joebywan/joebywan.github.io/_posts/2023-8-12-automation-for-watching-discounts.md

 ![stream_of_consciousness]({{ site.baseurl }}/images/stream_of_consciousness.jpg)

 # The problem
-I'd been told a while bac the M1 Mac's couldn't use more than 1 external monitor, so I got myself a nice 34" ultrawide Dell monitor.
+I'd been told a while back the M1 Mac's couldn't use more than 1 external monitor, so I got myself a nice 34" ultrawide Dell monitor.

 Then I was informed by a coworker that we've got M1 Pro's!
 I'd never bothered to check (facepalm).